filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 Introducing support for actor upgrades involves the following changes to the FVM:

-1. Adding a new `upgrade` WASM entrypoint, which actors must implement in order to be a valid upgrade target.
+1. Adding a new `upgrade` Wasm entrypoint, which actors must implement in order to be a valid upgrade target.
 2. Adding a new `upgrade_actor` syscall, enabling actors to upgrade themselves.

 These changes are discussed in detail in the following sections.

-### New upgrade WASM Entrypoint
+### New upgrade Wasm Entrypoint

-We introduce a new optional `upgrade` WASM entrypoint.
+We introduce a new optional `upgrade` Wasm entrypoint.
 Deployed actors must implement this entrypoint to be a valid upgrade target.
 It is defined as follows:

 ```rust
 pub fn upgrade(params_id: u32, upgrade_info_id: u32) -> u32